 The members of the Family Advisory Council have had babies in Wesley Medical Center’s NICU.
-Generally they are parents, although they do not have to be parents.
 They all share a desire to help the Wesley NICU become an even stronger facility through family-centered care and a passion for helping current NICU families.

 What is family-centered care?

-- Collaboration.
-Patients and families are also included on an institution-wide basis.
-Health care leaders collaborate with patients and families in policy and program development, implementation, and evaluation; in healthcare facility design; and in professional education, as well as in the delivery of care.
+- Collaboration: Patients and families are included on an institution-wide basis.
+Healthcare leaders collaborate with patients and families in policy and program development, implementation and evaluation in healthcare facility design and in professional education, as well as in the delivery of care.